 Rice Wine Facts

 • There are many kinds of rice wines in different Asian cultures.
 Meijiu is a generic name that refers to rice wine.
-The kind that is used in Chinese cooking is generally known as huangjiu (yellow wine).
+People using use huangjiu (yellow wine) for Chinese cooking.

 • Huadiao jiu is a specific kind of rice wine from Shaoxing and associated with the tradition of burying a large jar of rice wine at the birth of a daughter and serving it on her wedding day.
 Andrea Ngyuen recommends Pagoda Brand, which I’ve never tried nor checked out the possible allergens.
 Her write up is helpful if you wish to learn more about the non-allergy related aspects related to choosing a rice wine.

 • Some rice wines might have a label saying that they are “unfit for consumption,” which can be concerning.
-That just means that the rice wine has been seasoned with salt for the purpose of cooking only but not for drinking and cooking.
+That just means that the rice wine has been seasoned with salt for the purpose of cooking only.

 • Chinese rice wines are made from sweet glutinous rice and sometimes wheat or other grains that are cooked, shaped into rice cakes, and then left to develop mold, and then dried until the maker is ready to ferment the rice wine.
 After brewing the rice wine is filtered, pasteurized, aged, and then packaged.
 Sometimes caramel coloring is added.